mauricelanghinrichs/memocell/docs/api.rst

 API Reference
 =============

-This page details the methods and classes provided by the ``memo_py`` module.
+This page details the methods and classes provided by the ``memocell`` module.
 Some plotting helper methods and input validation methods are flagged as private and will not appear below; please see the raw code on github for these.

 Networks
 ========

-.. automodule:: memo_py.network
+.. automodule:: memocell.network
     :members:
     :undoc-members:
     :show-inheritance: